firebase/genkit/CONTRIBUTING.md

 pnpm pack:all
 ```

-this will produce tarballs in the `dist` folder.
+This will produce tarballs in the `dist` folder.
 Also `genkit-dist.zip` -- a zip of all the package tarballs.

 ## Link it

-You will need the Genkit CLI to run samples and the Developer UI:
+You will need the Genkit CLI to run samples and the Developer UI (this is done for you with `pnpm run setup`):

 ```
-cd genkit-tools
-pnpm link
+pnpm link-genkit-cli
 ```

 ## Run it